amfairley/adamiani/README.md

 This was fixed after some research by setting `z-index:1` in the CSS rules for the `.header-section{}` so that it always appears on top.

-**Bug 3: Overlapping formatting on the footer on smalle devices**
+**Bug 3: Overlapping formatting on the footer on smaller devices**

 On smaller screen sizes the footer elements overlapped as such:

 ![bug3](docs/images/bug_footer_before.png)

-This was solved by adding the following CSS rules to hide the text under the social media links and reposition the email address:
+This was solved by adding the following CSS rules to the small phone media queries to hide the text under the social media links and reposition the email address:
 <br>
 `.gender{display:none;}` <br>
 `#instagram-hash, #twitter-hash {display:none;}`<br>